 5.2.
+This clause 5.2 applies to Eurocodes PLUS only.
 The Customer grants BSI an irrevocable, unlimited and royalty-free licence to use any Customer Data provided.

 - (a) shall use Personal Data in accordance with the permissions or consents obtained from the data subjects (as defined in the Data Protection Legislation) or otherwise in accordance with the Data Protection Legislation;